BAJAJ FINSERV DIRECT LIMITED

 Companies listed on the Bombay Stock Exchange (BSE) use CDSL to credit dividends, bonus shares, and rights issues directly to investors’ accounts

-• CDSL Easi Portal: An easy-to-use online platform to view holdings and transactions, and manage your portfolio
+• CDSL Easi Portal: Online platform to view holdings, track transactions, and manage portfolios.

-• Stay Updated with Corporate Announcements: Get alerts on dividends, bonuses, and other key stock events through the Easi portal
+• Corporate Announcements: Alerts on dividends, bonuses, and other events are shared through the portal.

-• Multiple Account Types: Choose from individual, BSDA, repatriable, and non-repatriable accounts to suit your needs
+• Multiple Account Options: Includes individual, BSDA, repatriable, and non-repatriable accounts.

 How to Open a CDSL Demat Account